-Three-year-olds attend either three, four, or five days a week.
-Classes meet Monday/Wednesday/Friday or Tuesday through Friday with a Monday option.
+go Three-year-olds attend either three or five days a week.
+Classes meet Monday/Wednesday/Friday or Monday through Friday.
 Enrollment in our Threes classes is limited to twelve children (with two teachers) to ensure that your child gets maximum attention and care.

 Cognitive activities include learning about colors, shapes, numbers, letters, sorting, patterns, sounds, opposites, weather, feelings, name recognition, days of the week and the many, many other things that three-year-olds are curious about.
 Our Threes expand their cognitive abilities through reading, singing, folder activities, science, social studies, painting and other art activities.